-The Coverage A limit of a homeowners policy is determined by the cost to rebuild the home at today’s prices in the event of a covered loss.
+The Coverage A limit of a condo policy is determined by the cost to rebuild the home at today’s prices in the event of a covered loss.
 Factors such as building cost, materials, and labor factor into the Coverage A limit at the time the policy is purchased.

-Coverage A limits are not to be confused with market value calculations or real estate pricing, as these numbers are often arbitrary and based on what someone is willing to sell or buy a home.
+Coverage A limits are not to be confused with market value calculations or real estate pricing as these numbers are often arbitrary and based on what someone is willing to sell or buy a home.